ShirshaDatta/ShirshaDatta/README.md

 <div align="center">

-### Show some ❤️ by starring some of the repositories and do follow me on [Medium](https://shirshadatta2000.medium.com/)
+### Show some ❤️ by starring some of the repositories and also following me on GitHub.

 </div>